 - Go to the Security tab.
 If you are not seeing the tab, try adding the Security tab.

-- Go to Advanced Security Settings by clicking on the Advanced button and then click Change.
+- Go to Advanced Security Settings by clicking on the Advanced button and then locate Change.

-- Now, in the “Enter the object name to select” field, type the object name, click Check Names > Ok.
+- Now, in the “Enter the object name to select” field, type Administrators, and then click the Check Names button > OK.

-- Tick “Replace owner on subcontainers and objects” and click Ok.
+- Finally, select “Replace owner on subcontainers and objects” and click Apply/OK.

 Now, open the folder, and hopefully, you will not face “You have been denied permission to access this folder.
 To gain access to this folder you will need to use the security tab”.